Numbers 5 – Separating from Sin

 d.
 The priest shall take the grain offering: After this, the priest would offer the grain offering – a picture of fellowship and thanks to God – and the accused woman would drink the bitter water.

 e.
 The water that brings a curse will enter her and become bitter: Over time, the judgment of God would be evident.
-If she came down with some time of internal disease, especially affecting her womb, it would be seen as evidence of her guilt.
+If she came down with some type of internal disease, especially affecting her womb, it would be seen as evidence of her guilt.
 But if she was free from disease, and continued to bear children, it would be seen as vindication.

 i.
 “The rabbins say that the trial by the waters of jealousy was omitted after the Babylonish captivity, because adulteries were so frequent amongst them, that they were afraid of having the name of the Lord profaned by being so frequently appealed to!”
 (Clarke)